backdrop-contrib/bueditor/README.txt

 TITLE: Title or name of the button.
 Displayed as a hint on mouse over.
 Required.
 CONTENT: Html or javascript code that is processed when the button is clicked.
 This can also be php code that is pre evaluated and return html or javascript code.
 See BUTTON TYPES.
-ICON: Image or text(2-lettered caption) to display the button.
+ICON: Image or text to display the button.
 KEY: Accesskey that is supported by some browsers as a shortcut on web pages.
 With the right key combinations users can fire the button's click event.
 Use Alt+KEY in Internet Explorer, and Shift+Alt+KEY in Firefox.